srikanthreddyjanga/DateCalculatorApplication/README.md

 **Overview :**
 The Date Calculator is a simple C# console application that allows users to perform various date calculations, such as validating dates, adding days to a date, and determining leap years.
 It’s a helpful tool for users who need to work with dates, whether for personal use or in professional settings.

+Example :if we give date 31/01/2016 and the addition of 1day ..(dd/mm/yyy formate only accept here we r done format checking)

+Output: New Date:01/02/2016

 **Features Date Validation:**
 Ensures the entered date is in the correct format (dd/mm/yyyy) and checks if it's a valid calendar date.